 Hourly liquid-equivalent snow rates from ASOS stations are plotted relative to the low pressure centers in Fig. 7.
 Most of the winter season storms with appreciable snow had low center tracks offshore of the northeast US (Fig. 6).
-This tendency for the low tracks to be offshore and the shape of the coastline yields a geographic bias of the sample to favor observations in the northwest quadrant relative to the low pressure center (Fig. 7a).
+This tendency for the low tracks to be offshore and the shape of the coastline yields a geographic bias of the sample to favor observations in the northwest quadrant relative to the low pressure center (Fig. 7).
 There is sufficient density of observations in the northwest quadrant to suggest a gradient in snow rates with higher values more common closer to the low pressure center.
+The northwest quadrant typically contains the occluded front and northeast quadrant typically contains the upward sloping frontal boundary ahead of the warm front.
+Frontogenesis is typically present in both the NE and NW quadrants (Novak et al., 2004).
+Additionally, for northeast US winter storms the near surface air in these quadrants is more often cold enough to support snow as compared to the southwest quadrant cold frontal region that drapes further south and often yields rain.

 The northeast quadrant, where frontogenesis typically occurs associated with the warm front, had the highest median and mean hourly snow rates among the four quadrants (see Table 6.1 in Tomkins (2024)).
-The low-centric spatial distributions of liquid equivalent snow rate align with our expectations given typical spatial patterns of large-scale lifting associated with different storm stages
+The low-centric spatial distributions of liquid equivalent snow rate align with our expectations given typical spatial patterns of large-scale lifting associated with different storm stages (Fig. 7).

-(Fig. 7).
 More active riming closer to the low, as found in Colle et al. (2014), would be consistent with heavier liquid water equivalents all other factors being equal but ASOS data does not let us assess this hypothesis.